Once upon a time…

 There was a time before time, where nothing moved, where all was ocean and all was night.

 When time emerged, she was fierce and frothing.
 She was the night’s demon.
 The Night Mare.
 The Morrigan and her presence shook the emptiness of creation.

 Forever, the world was this way, unformed and undone but it would not endure this way.
 The Morrigan split the ocean in two, one above and one below, and in that vast and yawning gap, she formed the first land from her foam.

 From the leftover flecks of foam came the first births, the Sea Mares or the demons of the ocean below.
 The Fomor.
-The Morrigan was not satisfied with that, though and from her essence, she grew three daughters: Eire, Alba and Fodla.
+The Morrigan did not feel satisfied with that, though, and from her essence, she grew three daughters: Eire, Alba and Fodla.
 Her daughters brought to the land many women and crafted three men as their consorts.